GeorgeDiNicola/gateway-monitor/README.md

 # gateway-monitor
 A diagnostic monitoring tool that collects metrics about a home internet gateway's performance.
 Useful for measuring internet speed over time, detecting performance degradation, being notified of early signs of service outages, etc.

-A diagnostic monitoring tool that collects metrics about a home internet gateway's performance.
-Useful for measuring internet speed over time, detecting performance degradation, being notified of early signs of service outages, etc.

 ## Statistics Reported
 - Gateway Signal Strenth (dBm - decibels relative to a milliwatt)
 - Download Speed (Mbps)